isabeljohnson001/Employee-Handbook-Ask-GPT/README.md

 3. Clone the company handbook repository.

-### Dataset Generation:

-Generate a dataset of questions and answers from the handbook.

-### Fine-Tuning:

-Fine-tune the GPT-3.5 Turbo model with the generated dataset.

-### Testing:

-Test the fine-tuned model by asking it questions about the handbook content.

-### Retrieval QA:

-Use a RetrievalQA chain to answer specific questions based on the handbook content.

 ### How This Helps:

 1. Employees can quickly find information in the handbook by asking the model questions.

 2. Improves accessibility and understanding of the handbook content.

-# Conclusion:

-By following the instructions in this README, you can enhance the GPT-3.5 Turbo model's ability to provide relevant and accurate answers to questions based on your company's handbook, making it a valuable tool for employees and improving overall knowledge sharing within the organization.